rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 (b) Voiced plosive of same articulation point

 The range of the devoicing phenomenon is also minimal, whereas it involves the
-morphemes: ablative %DO and prolative %Ga.
+morphemes: ablative -DO and prolative -Ga.

 #### 3.2.4.
 Voicing

-In colloquial speech and especially in older texts, there is also a voicing phenomenon affecting the T of the predicate markers -Tano ‘PRES.PRED-1PL’, %Tado ‘PRES.PRED-2PL’,
-%Tan ‘PRES.PRED-1SG>2SG’, %Tanzat ‘PRES.PRED-3SG>2SG’ and %Tadi͔ź ‘PRES.PRED-X>2P’.
+In colloquial speech and especially in older texts, there is also a voicing phenomenon affecting the T of the predicate markers -Tano ‘PRES.PRED-1PL’, -Tado ‘PRES.PRED-2PL’, -Tan ‘PRES.PRED-1SG>2SG’, -Tanzat ‘PRES.PRED-3SG>2SG’ and -Tadi͔ź ‘PRES.PRED-X>2P’.
 This phenomenon is triggered by the [+VOICED] feature of the adjacent consonant in the left context.
 Hence, the literary moĺ+t́ano go_V+IND.PRES.PRED-1PL is pronounced [moĺd́ano], by some.
 The phenomenon of progressive voicing in Erzya permeates the